Harley O. Staggers Jr.

 Harley Orrin "Buckey" Staggers Jr. (born February 22, 1951) is an American politician and lawyer from West Virginia.
-He served five terms as a Democrat in the United States House of Representatives.
+He served five terms as a Democrat in the United States House of Representatives from 1983 to 1993.

-Life and career
+Early life and education

 Staggers was born in Washington, D.C.
 His father, Harley Staggers Sr., was a Democratic Congressman from West Virginia from 1949 until 1981, when he declined to run for a seventeenth term.

 Staggers, Jr. graduated from Harvard University and the West Virginia University College of Law.

+Political career

 He served as an assistant West Virginia Attorney General before serving one term in the West Virginia Senate.

+Congress

-After Republican successor, Cleve Benedict, gave up his seat after one term to run against Senator Robert Byrd, Harley Staggers Jr. ran for the seat and won.
+After Republican congressman, Cleve Benedict, gave up his seat after one term to run against Senator Robert Byrd, Harley Staggers Jr. ran for the seat and won.
 He was reelected four more times, defeating Oliver Luck in his fourth re-election.